Dr Joern MeissnerJobs

 Advantages

-Compared to equivalent positions in other countries, the administrative workload for doctoral candidates is relatively less demanding in the UK.
-Students are required to work only 200 hours per year on jobs not directly related to researching and writing their thesis (that’s not a typo – it’s only around 4 hours per week!).
+Compared to equivalent positions in Germany and other countries, the administrative workload for doctoral candidates is relatively less demanding at the KLU.
+Students are not required to carry any workload not directly related to researching and writing their thesis.
 The intention is that doctoral students should really focus on their research rather than spending time in administration and teaching.
-Further, the academic system in the UK gives strong incentives to academic institutions to graduate PhD students within 3 years of studying.
-There are financial penalties for the department for every student who stays longer!
-This means everybody is very committed to providing you with the resources needed and to helping you need to finish within that time frame.
+Everyone at the KLU is very committed to providing you with the resources needed and to helping you need to finish within that time frame.

 Location